-NY Building Systems Consultant Ins (NYBSC) is providing the Engineering Services for Building’s Mechanical Systems.
-We Design the MEP; which includes Plumbing Design, Domestic Hot Water (DHW) System, and Sprinkler Design.
-One of our core services is building’s Heating, Ventilation, and Air Conditioning (HVAC) Design; which includes Boiler and Chiller installation or replacement Design, VRF (Variable Refrigerant Flow) Design or upgrading the existing system with high efficiency one.
+Engineering Services for Buildings’ Mechanical Systems are provided by NY Building Systems Consultant Inc (NYBSC).
+We provide Mechanical, Electrical, & Plumbing (MEP) Design; which includes Domestic Hot Water (DHW) Systems, and Sprinkler Designs.
+Our core services consists of providing designs for Heating, Ventilation, and Air Conditioning (HVAC), which include installation or replacement of boilers and chillers, VRF (Variable Refrigerant Flow) Design, or upgrading the existing system to a high efficiency system.

 On December 28, 2009, the New York City Mayor’s office passed a set of four groundbreaking bills known as the “Greener, Greater Buildings Plan (GGBP)” that aim to reduce the energy consumption and carbon footprint of New York City’s existing buildings.
 The electricity, heat and hot water used by buildings in New York City generate 74% of the City’s greenhouse gas emissions.
 The laws affect buildings larger than 50,000 gross square feet, creating a stricter energy code and requiring building owners to perform benchmarking, energy audits, retro-commissioning and lighting upgrades.